gupadhyaya/github-java-sdk/README.md

 	RepositoryService service = factory.createRepositoryService();
 	service.setAuthentication(new LoginTokenAuthentication("nabeelmukhtar", "xxx-xxx-xxx"));
 	service.createRepository("new-repo", "Creating new repository.", "http://www.example.com", Repository.Visibility.PUBLIC);

+## Executing Unit Tests
+If you'd like to build the library and run the tests, you'll need to first modify some of the settings in `src/test/resources/com/github/api/v2/services/constant/TestConstants.properties`.

+* `com.github.api.v2.services.apiKey`: Your API token as shown under api token on https://github.com/account/admin
+* `com.github.api.v2.services.testUserName`: Your GitHub username

+The first couple of times you run the tests you'll receive lots of errors.
+As the tests have run more times and created more artifacts in your sample respository, the number of errors will decrease.
+At some point you should reach the state where all test failures are the result of features not being implemented.

 ## More Information
 For more information see the following wiki pages.